AlacrisIO/meta/plan.md

   network expert (who provides communication primitives), front-end expert (who provides human interface), security expert (who prevents corners from being cut).

 * Can orchestrate the many underlying components to implement the overarching protocol.

 #### Skills

 * Good aesthetics in application development to keep complexity in check.
-* Discipline in writing all the tests.
+* Discipline in maintaining good code quality and writing all the tests.
+* Can use lower-level abstractions in non-leaky ways to provide good abstractions to higher-level abstractions.
+* Possesses or can quickly acquire domain knowledge about cryptocurrency payments.
+* Can use OCaml (assuming Tezos), or to learn it, fast.

 #### Resources